 English 35 (1 unit of transfer credit/letter grade) or English 135 (1 unit of non-transfer credit).

-Returning students who have taken English 35 or 135 more than twice must pay an additional fee to the Extended Learning Center.
-Write a separate check payable to Pasadena City College; note on memo line: Extended Learning Center.
+If you are a returning students and have taken English 35 or 135 more than twice, you must pay the register through the Extended Learning Center: Write a separate check payable to Pasadena City College (note on memo line: Extended Learning Center).

-Make check or money order payable to Pasadena City College.
-Mail to Steve Pell, English Division, Pasadena City College, 1570 East Colorado Blvd., Pasadena, CA 91106-2003
+To register and pay, make your check or money order payable to Pasadena City College.
+Mail your payment to John Tyberg, English Division, Pasadena City College, 1570 East Colorado Blvd., Pasadena, CA 91106-2003.